Hotline Bling: Commercial performance

 "Hotline Bling" entered the US Billboard Hot 100 chart dated August 22, 2015 at number 66.
 Its chart debut was fueled primarily by digital download sales, with 41,000 copies sold in its first week.
 The song soon became Drake's first top 10 in two years when the song reached number nine.
-It has since peaked at number two on the chart dated October 24, 2015, tying as his second highest-charting single as a lead act with "Best I Ever Had" which reached number two in 2009.
+It had peaked at number two on the chart dated October 24, 2015, tying as his second highest-charting single as a lead act at the time with "Best I Ever Had" which reached number two in 2009.
 The song has peaked at number two for five non-consecutive weeks, behind both "The Hills" by The Weeknd and "Hello" by Adele.
 As of February 2016, the song has sold over 2 million copies in the United States.
 "Hotline Bling" remained in the top ten of this chart for nineteen weeks before dropping out on February 13, 2016.

 In the United Kingdom, "Hotline Bling" peaked at number three on the UK Singles Chart, becoming Drake's highest-charting song there (at the time) as a lead artist.
 The song also peaked at the top of the UK R&B Chart.
 On November 27, 2015, "Hotline Bling" received gold certification by the British Phonographic Industry.